falkr/ttm4175/pages/unit-net2/teamwork.md

 7. With Wireshark open, run the previous `curl` commands again and discuss the HTTP traffic that appears.

     - What kind of information is exchanged between client and server in the HTTP messages in each direction?
+You can read about [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), and [HTTP request headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) for more information.
     - Click on an HTTP packet and check the detailed view in the lower half of the Wireshark window.
 Taking a look at these details, what can you tell about the protocol stack that is used here?
 Refer back to chapter 1.5.1 in the book and map the protocols you find to the different layers.
     - Compare how the traffic changes when you request `example.html` and `lipsum.txt`.
 What could be the reason?